Terry Collins: 1997–99: Anaheim Angels

 Less than a month after being dismissed by the Astros, Collins was hired as manager of the Anaheim Angels for the 1997 season.
 His first two years with the Angels also produced winning records and second-place finishes.
-In 1999, the Angels were hampered by injuries and Collins resigned with 29 games left in the season.
+In 1999, the Angels sputtered (free agent acquisition Mo Vaughn was hurt less than ten minutes in his first game with Anaheim) and Collins resigned with 29 games left in the season.
 He apparently received a vote of confidence from the front office, but the players had petitioned GM Bill Bavasi to fire him.
 He finished his Angels career with a 220–237 record.

 2006–2009

 At the end of the 2006 season, Collins signed a two-year deal to manage the Orix Buffaloes of the Pacific League in Japan.
-Terry resigned as manager of the Buffaloes on May 21, 2008, after a 7–3 inter-league loss to the Hanshin Tigers.
-Orix were in 5th place in the Pacific League with a 21–28 record, despite investments in players such as Alex Cabrera in the prior off-season.
+Terry resigned as manager of the Buffaloes on May 21, 2008, after a 7–3 interleague loss to the Hanshin Tigers.
+Orix was in 5th place in the PL with a 21–28 record, despite investments in players such as Alex Cabrera in the prior offseason.
 Injuries to the Buffaloes pitching staff certainly didn't help Collins' situation.
 However, the Buffaloes bounced back and finished second by the end of the season.

 Collins became the manager of the China national baseball team at the end of the year, in time for the 2009 World Baseball Classic.

 On July 20, 2009, the Duluth Huskies of the Northwoods League announced that Collins would manage the team for the rest of the season after firing their field manager a few days prior.